Bartel-Group/pydmclab/docs.md

 ### `get_launch_dirs`

+- a generic version is available at `pydmclab.hpc.helpers.get_launch_dirs`
 - you will rarely have to modify this
 - now that we have structures and magnetic configurations, we can enter our onion (described [above](#the-hpc-set-of-modules))
 - this function will generate all the directories and files we need to launch VASP jobs for every crystal structure + magnetic configuration we prepared